 - Navigate to the Graphics tab.
 Under the Display section and to the right of Display Mode, click the box and select Fullscreen.

-- Join a game and see if it boosts your FPS.
+- Join a game and see if your FPS gets better.

-If changing Display Mode doesn’t give you any luck, please check out the next solution.
+If changing Display Mode doesn’t give you any luck, you can check out the next solution.

 Fix 3: Update your graphics driver

 When you’re experiencing FPS drops during gameplay, nine times out of ten you’re using a faulty or outdated graphics driver.
-That’s also why we recommend players to always keep their graphics driver up to date.
-Driver updates come with not only bug fixes but improvements of compatibility with new games.
-A driver update gives your graphics card a shot of adrenaline, and most importantly, it’s 100% free.
+That’s also why we recommend gamers to always keep their graphics driver up to date.
+Driver updates come with not only bug fixes but improvements of compatibility with new titles.

 - Download and install Driver Easy.